 If you're enrolling in the Health Care Flexible Spending Account (FSA) or Dependent Care Flexible Spending Account (FSA) near the end of the plan year (July 31), exercise caution while making your elections.
 If you over-contribute for the remainder of the plan year, you'll have large paycheck deductions.
 Note: With the FSAs, you must incur expenses for those contributions before July 31 or risk losing those funds.

-If you’ve saved money through another employer’s 401(k) plan in this calendar year, it’s important to remember that under IRS rules, you can only save a total of $22,500 in 2023.
+If you’ve saved money through another employer’s 401(k) plan in this calendar year, it’s important to remember that under IRS rules, you can only save a total of $23,000 in 2024.
 In addition, the catch-up contribution limit for employees aged 50 and over who participate in 401(k) plans is $7,500.

-Create an HR Connect case to notify Intuit Payroll team of the amounts you contributed to another company's 401k plans.
+Reach out to My Benefits to notify Intuit Payroll team of the amounts you contributed to another company's 401k plans.

 Include the following (along with your Employee ID) in your message to the Payroll Service Center:

-In calendar year 2023, I have participated in another company’s 401(k).
+In calendar year 2024, I have participated in another company’s 401(k).
 I’ve contributed a combined $______ to the pretax and Roth options and I’ve contributed $______ to the catch-up (only include if you have contributed).

 As a new hire, you’re also eligible to purchase Intuit stock at a 15% discount.
 Be sure to review Intuit’s Employee Stock Purchase Plan (ESPP) details.
 You can enroll during one of these two open enrollment periods: Feb.
 15–28/29 or Aug.
 15–31.